Improperly transporting a gun is a serious crime in Virginia, so you’ll want to make sure you’re up to date on the current laws and restrictions.

 - Anyone who wishes to carry a gun must be at least 18 years of age.

-- Personal property owners can prohibit guns on their property (including private businesses).
+- Property owners can prohibit guns on their property (including private businesses).

-- You can’t drink alcohol while carrying, even if it’s in a bar or restaurant where guns are allowed.
+- You can’t drink alcohol while carrying a firearm, even if it’s in a bar or restaurant where guns are allowed.

 - Guns aren’t allowed in places of worship while a worship service going on.